You Go Girl!

 We’re adding Mahjongg back to our activity calendar.

-Any adult interested in playing just stop by Thursdays at 1pm.
+Any adult interested in playing just stop by Wednesdays at 1pm.
 Newbies welcome as well as seasoned players.

 Mahjongg combines both strategy and luck into an easy to learn game that has been around for a long time.